samyakpadwekar/Java_backend/Spring Core/Readme.md

 newService hashcode=678984726
 ```

+- *Points to remember*
+- If you're using @Bean to define beans in a configuration class, you do need the configuration class.
+In this case, the configuration class serves as a central place to define and configure your beans.
+It's a common approach for customizing bean creation and wiring.
+- When you use annotations like @Service, @Controller, or @Repository, you typically don't need a separate configuration class.
+Component scanning, enabled through @ComponentScan, automatically detects and registers classes with these annotations as Spring beans.
+Component scanning simplifies bean registration without requiring explicit configurations.

 ---
 ### 8.How to Define the Scope of a Bean?
 - In *XML Based Spring Bean Configuration*,Scope is defined as